DoDAO-io/dodao-defi-course/generated/questions/smart_contracts.md

 - [ ]  Miners get more money-minded
 - [ ]  More transactions occur on blockchain creating traffic.
 - [x]  High gas fees
-- [x]  MEV becomes greater than the standard block reward
+- [x]  Reduction in the number of transactions on the blockchain.

 Hint: Effets of MEV crowding